-Choose one of the following courses.
+Choose two of the following courses.

 Study of the presidential election process from convention to election and the appointment of cabinet members.
 Topics include primary and convention politics, campaign strategies and the political qualification of individual candidates.
 Offered fall semester of a presidential election year.